stackhpc/ansible-slurm-appliance/packer/README.md

 # Packer-based image build

-This workflow uses Packer with the [OpenStack builder](https://www.packer.io/plugins/builders/openstack) to build compute and login node images.
+This workflow uses Packer with the [OpenStack builder](https://www.packer.io/plugins/builders/openstack) to build images.
 These images can be used during cluster creation or to update an existing cluster.
-Building images reduces the number of package downloads when deploying a large cluster, and ensures that nodes can be recreated even if packages have changed in repos (e.g. due to CentOS or OpenHPC updates).
+Building images reduces the number of package downloads when deploying a large cluster, and ensures that nodes can be recreated even if packages are changed in repositories (e.g. due to Rocky Linux or OpenHPC updates).

-Packer creates OpenStack VMs and configures them by running `ansible/site.yml`, as for direct configuration.
-However (by default) in Packer builds a `yum update *` step is run, which is not the default when running ansible directly to avoid modifying existing nodes.
-Packer will upload the resulting images to OpenStack with a name including a timestamp.
+Packer creates OpenStack VMs and configures them by running `ansible/site.yml` in the same way as for direct configuration of instances using Ansible.
+However (by default) in Packer builds a `yum update *` step is run.
+This is not the default for direct configuration, to avoid modifying existing nodes.
+Packer will upload the resulting images to OpenStack with a name which includes a timestamp.

-As configuring slurm deamons require the control hostname (as may other features such as NFS mounts), building login and control images requires that the control node is deployed, although it does not need to be configured.
-Note that control node images cannot [currently](https://github.com/stackhpc/ansible-slurm-appliance/issues/133) be created.
+Building images is likely to require Ansible host/group variables to be set in inventory to provide required configuration information.
+This may (depending on the inventory generation approach) require nodes to deployed before building images.
+See developer notes below for more information.

-Steps:
+# Build Process

 - Create an application credential with sufficient authorisation to upload images (this may or may not be the `member` role, depending on your OpenStack configuration).
 - Create a file `environments/<environment>/builder.pkrvars.hcl` containing at a minimum e.g.: